kazakhstan eagle

 Trained golden eagles are skilled hunters, particularly effective in hunting foxes, which are prized for their fur.
 This fur, especially in harsh Kazakh winters, was historically essential for clothing and survival.

-The eagle’s ability to hunt larger animals such as wolves and foxes provided additional resources for nomadic Kazakh tribes.
 The eagle’s powerful dive—at speeds up to 150 miles per hour—enables it to catch prey swiftly and efficiently, making it invaluable in regions where resources are scarce.

 Sustainable Practice and Conservation: